Do you struggle to get your child to eat their fruit and vegetables?

-And what is 5 a day?Fruits and vegetables are a great source of fibre, vitamins and minerals which help keep our children healthy, and so it’s important to have a good amount and variety of these in the diet.
+Fruits and vegetables are a great source of fibre, vitamins and minerals which help keep our children healthy, and so it’s important to have a good amount and variety of these in the diet.
 The amount of fruit and vegetables that count towards a whole portion, depends on your child’s age and size, although a good guide is about the size of their palm.

 Try my top tips to help teach your child to eat their fruit and vegetables.

-Repeat exposureRepeat exposure to a variety of fruits and vegetables is key, so that children can learn to enjoy these foods.
+Repeat exposure to a variety of fruits and vegetables is key, so that children can learn to enjoy these foods.
 Remember, children can change their minds about which foods they like and dislike.
 Try offering fruit and vegetables at every mealtime to ensure consistency.
 The more exposure children have to something, the more familiar and ‘safe’ it becomes, and therefore more easily accepted.

 Eating is not only about putting food in our mouths and swallowing.
 Smell, appearance, and texture is equally as important as taste, therefore when young children play with their food, squish it through their fingers and end up with most of it on the floor, this is ok.
 It’s all part of their learning, and exploring their food, which is perfectly healthy.

 Let them see you eating and enjoying your fruit and vegetables, because as we know our kids love to copy us.
 This helps them to build trust and positive messages around the foods they see you enjoying.

 Try arranging a variety of colourful chopped fruit and vegetables on the plate in a fun way such as making a smiley face or animal shapes.
 You can make this a fun activity by letting your child get involved in making patterns on their plate before they eat it.

 Try building fruits and vegetables into tasty meals such as stir fry’s, veggie burgers, stews, pancakes/omelettes.
 If you are serving vegetables on the side, you can try roasting them with herbs, add some butter, serve them with dips/ sauces.
 There are lots of different ways to serve and enjoy fruit and vegetables, so get creative, and make them tasty.